vasu31dev/playwright-ts/README.md

 ### Page Objects

-Page objects are used to encapsulate the information about the elements on each of your application's pages, as well as the methods and assertions to interact with each page.
+Page objects are utilized to encapsulate information about the elements present on each page of your application.
+They also provide a structured way to write action and assertion functions for various functionalities on each page.
+This approach promotes code reusability and makes the tests easier to maintain and understand.
 Page objects can be found in the `pages` directory.

 Here's an example of a page object under `pages` package: